lavollmer/missingpuzzlepiece/README.md

 ## Overview

 The project's scope involved developing a missing puzzle piece application using ReactJS, Tailwind CSS, JavaScript, and Vite.
+Additionally, I worked on using various features to help build out this application to include a frontend and backend server.

 ### The challenge